Jackevans47/F1-fan-page/README.md

     * shows the user what to expect from the site.

-       - Top of the Homepage
+       - Top of the Homepage-needs updating
       <img width="1425" alt="Homepage top" src="https://github.com/Jackevans47/F1-fan-page/assets/148341732/6ee4a736-8fed-4d5e-8c6a-7f4efd8489a8">

        - Bottom of the Homepage